MaurizioB/mol/README.rst

 Features
 --------

--  Simple enough...
+-  Simple enough (well, sort of...)
 -  Automatically connects and receive MIDI events from any ALSA MIDI source
+-  Connect to specific port types (hardware/software) or custom ports using regular expressions
+-  Black list input ports by name or id (also with regular expressions)
--  Repetitions are recognized with a 100ms threshold
+-  Repetitions are recognized with a configurable time threshold
--  Loop is played to the ports the source is already connected to.
+-  Loop is played to the ports the source is already connected to
+-  Remote control enable/disable through custom MIDI events
+-  Send custom MIDI events to specific devices to notify current status
+-  Send custom MIDI events when stopping a loop
+-  Event filtering

 Requirements
 ------------